Mqassou/react-hot-redux-firebase-starter/README.md

-Firebase 3.0 Starter using React Redux
+Firebase 3.0 Starter using React Redux (test)
 =====================

 This is a Firebase 3.0 start using React and Redux.